ChainMovers/suibase/docs/src/cookbook/code/keypairs.md

 :::

-Great for first time contributor.

 Suggested subjects:

-- How to generate a new keypair
 - How to restore a Keypair from a secret
 - How to verify a Keypair
 - How to generate a vanity address